kir1l/Scheulde-Renderer/README.md

 The ScheduleRenderer class accepts various parameters for customization:

-- `scale_factor`: scale_factor: Controls overall size of the output image
+- `scale_factor`: Controls overall size of the output image
 - Colors can be customized through class properties
 - Font sizes and padding are adjustable